What Scalable Second-Order Information Knows for Pruning at Initialization: Background Related Work

-\textbf{PAT Methods Based on the FIM.} \citet{theis2018faster} proposed using empirical FIM to approximate the Hessian in the PAT setting for the first time.
-As in OBD saliency \eqref{eq:obd_final}, the first term vanishes (in practice, they found that including the first term reduced the performance of the pruning method), and the FIM diagonal is used to approximate the Hessian diagonal.
-Their saliency metric is defined as:
+\textbf{PaT Methods.} Early pruning focused on removing parameters with low performance impact (low saliency).
+First, Hanson et al. \cite{hanson1988comparing} found that parameters with larger magnitudes are generally more significant.
+Then, LeCun et al. \cite{lecun1989optimal} introduced OBD, a more principled saliency measure that uses a second-order Taylor series to assess the effect of removing parameters under three assumptions: (1) the Hessian matrix is approximated using only its diagonal, (2) the first-order term of the Taylor series is negligible for a converged model, and (3) the local loss model is assumed to be quadratic, discarding higher-order terms.
+The saliency of the parameter $w_q$ is defined as:

+A few years later, Hassibi et al. \citep{hassibi1992second} presented OBS, highlighting the importance of a more comprehensive representation of second-order information, which includes off-diagonal elements, and criticized the need to fine-tune the subnetwork.
+They derived a general expression for saliency that includes \eqref{eq:obd_final} as a special case, and an expression to recalculate the magnitude of all parameters after removing a parameter $w_q$:

+More recently, Theis et al. \citep{theis2018faster} adapted OBD to the size of current models by approximating the Hessian diagonal using the empirical FIM diagonal.
+As in \eqref{eq:obd_final}, the first term of the Taylor expansion vanishes, yielding the saliency metric Fisher Pruning (FP):
-Using a similar approach for structured pruning, \citet{liu2021group} employed Fisher information to estimate the importance of channels identified by a layer grouping algorithm that exploits the network computation graph.
-Layers in the same group have the same pruning mask computed using the FIM diagonal.

-Inspired by OBS, \citet{singh2020woodfisher} identified the challenges of computing and storing the inverse of the Hessian for large models and proposed a blockwise method to compute iteratively.
-The authors empirically showed the relationship between the empirical FIM inverse $\hat{F}^{-1}$ and Hessian inverse $H^{-1}$, concluding that as long as the application is scale-invariant, the first is a good approximation of the second.
-Furthermore, they compared their blockwise method with common alternatives to compute $\hat{F}^{-1}$.
+Extending FP to structured pruning, Liu et al.~\cite{liu2021group} employed Fisher information to estimate the importance of channels identified by a layer grouping algorithm that exploits the network's computation graph.
+Singh et al. \citep{singh2020woodfisher} adapted OBS to modern times with an iterative blockwise method to approximate the inverse of the Hessian.
+The authors demonstrated the relationship between the empirical FIM inverse $\hat{F}^{-1}$ and the Hessian inverse $H^{-1}$, concluding that the former is a good approximation of the latter as long as the application is scale-invariant.